polyaxon/polyaxon/site/docs/setup/deployment-strategies/strategies.md

 Replication is the process of deploying the same configuration on different environments.

-Replication can be used to Deploy similar configuration several times to:
+Replication can be used to deploy similar configuration several times to:

   * Partition and define landscapes on dev/staging/production environments.
   * Scale workload on different compute resources (on-prem, cloud clusters for extra GPUs, or different resources e.g. TPUs)